 The ATC Training Department is responsible for developing and implementing the training scheme for controllers, as well as providing mentoring and examinations towards rating progression.
 We also offer a number of optional endorsements and conduct all transferring controller rating ratifications.

 The ATC Training department is structured into "Training Groups", each of which deal with specific types of training at various facilities.
-Each Training Group has a Training Group Manager (TGM), who deals with day-to-day administrative tasks such as allocating training places and assisting members with queries.
-There are also a number of Training Group Instructors (TGI), who are responsible for overseeing training in their respective groups - ensuring suitable progression and maintaining standards.
-These members hold an I1 rating, with the exception of the TG Enroute TGI, who holds an I3.
+The administrative aspect of Training Groups are handled by the team of ATC Training and Member Services staff; please always use the Helpdesk for queries related to ATC Training.
+Each Training Group has a number of Training Group Instructors (TGI), who are responsible for overseeing training in their respective groups - ensuring suitable progression and maintaining standards.
 Every Training Group also has a number of mentors.
 The mentors provide practical mentoring sessions to students and help them progress towards their next rating.